Petrovac Montenegro Travel Guide

 These family-run establishments have private rooms with basic amenities.
 Guesthouses often have shared common spaces and might have breakfast options, creating a homely feel.

-Vacation rentals and apartment options are widely available in Petrovac through popular platforms like Booking.com and Airbnb.
+Self-catering options are widely available in Petrovac through popular platforms like Booking.com and Airbnb.
 These are a popular choice for families, groups, or those planning longer stays, as they frequently have self-catering facilities, multiple rooms, and more space.

 No official campsites are directly within Petrovac.
 Nearest campsites are typically in larger surrounding areas, like Buljarica (just south of Petrovac) or further along the Montenegrin coast.
-Research these external options if camping is your preference.
+Research these external possibilities if camping is your preference.

 Petrovac, though small, has unique regions for accommodation.

 All areas mentioned within Petrovac are generally very safe for visitors.
-Practice standard precautions for personal belongings, especially in crowded coastal zones or along the promenade during high season, where petty crime is a minor possibility.
+Practice standard precautions for personal belongings, especially in crowded coastal zones or alongside the promenade during high season, where petty crime is a minor possibility.

 Timing and platform choice are important.